rashidafzaal/Android-Practice-Kotlin/README.md

 # Android-Practice-Kotlin

-This Repositry includes different codes, which would assist individuals to leanrn **Kotlin**
+This Repositry includes different codes, which would assist individuals to learn **Kotlin**